Structural coloration: Diffraction gratings

 A diffraction grating constructed of layers of chitin and air gives rise to the iridescent colours of various butterfly wing scales as well as to the tail feathers of birds such as the peacock.
 Hooke and Newton were correct in their claim that the peacock's colours are created by interference, but the structures responsible, being close to the wavelength of light in scale (see micrographs), were smaller than the striated structures they could see with their light microscopes.
 Another way to produce a diffraction grating is with tree-shaped arrays of chitin, as in the wing scales of some of the brilliantly coloured tropical Morpho butterflies (see drawing).
 Yet another variant exists in Parotia lawesii, Lawes's parotia, a bird of paradise.
 The barbules of the feathers of its brightly coloured breast patch are V-shaped, creating thin-film microstructures that strongly reflect two different colours, bright blue-green and orange-yellow.
+In many iridescent bird feathers, ordered arrays of melanosomes within the barbules produce the structural colour, while hollow melanosomes heighten brightness and saturation by adding an air–melanin refractive-index contrast to the nanostructure.
 When the bird moves the colour switches sharply between these two colours, rather than drifting iridescently.
 During courtship, the male bird systematically makes small movements to attract females, so the structures must have evolved through sexual selection.